lucabol/CSharpDemo_9_10/README.md

 * Performance.

 Steps:
+1. Show the usual StackOverflow survey (both useful and loved).
-1. Run the program to show what it does.
+2. Run the program to show what it does.
-2. Add the function `print`, calld `.` in Forth, popping and printing the pop of the stack.
+3. Add the function `print`, calld `.` in Forth, popping and printing the pop of the stack.
-3. Move project file to .net 6, recompile.
+4. Move project file to .net 6, recompile.
-4. Fix the Nullable error, it is the default.
+5. Fix the Nullable error, it is the default.
-5. Change to Global Usings and Implicit Usings.
+6. Change to Global Usings and Implicit Usings.
-6. File scoped namespace.
+7. File scoped namespace.
-7. [Open up `ILSpy` and keep it open beside Visual Studio]
+8. [Open up `ILSpy` and keep it open beside Visual Studio]
-8. Record class for Vm, record struct for Wod (ILSpy).
+9. Record class for Vm, record struct for Wod (ILSpy).
-8. Top Level statements (ILSpy).
+10. Top Level statements (ILSpy).
-9. Target new Expression for `new Vm(...)`.
+11. Target new Expression for `new Vm(...)`.
-10. Lambda Expr improvements (var, object, Delegate, Attributes).
+12. Lambda Expr improvements (var, object, Delegate, Attributes).
-11. Discard Lambda for `bye`.
+13. Discard Lambda for `bye`.
-12. Static lambdas (no error), Static local function for `PrintStack` (fix error).
+14. Static lambdas (no error), Static local function for `PrintStack` (fix error).
-13. Interpolated String Handler in `PrintStack` (ILSPy).
+15. Interpolated String Handler in `PrintStack` (ILSPy).
-14. Native Integer types.
+16. Native Integer types.